Ed van der Elsken

 Eduard van der Elsken (10 March 1925 – 28 December 1990) was a Dutch photographer and filmmaker.

-His imagery provides quotidian, intimate and autobiographic perspectives on the European zeitgeist spanning the period of the Second World War into the nineteen-seventies in the realms of love, sex, art, music (particularly jazz), and alternative culture.
+His imagery provides quotidian, intimate and autobiographic perspectives on the European zeitgeist spanning the period of the Second World War into the 1970s in the realms of love, sex, art, music (particularly jazz), and alternative culture.
 He described his camera as 'infatuated', and said: "I'm not a journalist, an objective reporter, I'm a man with likes and dislikes".
 His style is subjective and emphases the seer over the seen; a photographic equivalent of first-person speech.

 Early life

-Ed van der Elsken was born on March 10, 1925, in Amsterdam in the Netherlands.
+Ed van der Elsken was born on 10 March 1925 in Amsterdam, Netherlands.
 In 1937, wanting to become a sculptor, he learned stone-cutting at Amsterdam's Van Tetterode Steenhouwerij.
 After completing preliminary studies at the Instituut voor Kunstnijverheidsonderwijs, the predecessor of the Rietveld Academy (dir.
 Mart Stam), he enrolled (in 1944) in the professional sculpture program, which he abandoned to escape Nazi forced labour.
 That year, after the Battle of Arnhem he was stationed in a mine-disposal unit where he was first shown Picture Post by British soldiers.
 Later, in 1947, he discovered American sensationalist photographer Weegee's Naked City.
 These encounters inspired his interest in photography and that year he took work in photo sales and attempted a correspondence course with the Fotovakschool in Den Haag, failing the final examination.
 He subsequently gained membership of the GKf (photographer's section of the Dutch federation of practitioners of the applied arts).